What are the benefits of a CSF?

 When does the season start?

-The fresh seafood season starts in May and lasts until roughly October, but you can collect frozen, smoked, and canned products from your share throughout the year.
+The bulk of the fishing season gets going in May and lasts until roughly October, but you can collect frozen, smoked, and canned products from your share throughout the year.
+Because the vast majority of our seafood is flash-frozen, members can enjoy its catch-day freshness all year round!

 How does ordering work?

-Members picking up at the False Creek Fishermen’s Wharf can also come as walk-ups for frozen, smoked, or canned products without ordering in advance.
-Picking up will just take a little longer as we will look up your account, weigh your items, and record your order while you wait.
+Members picking up at the False Creek Fishermen’s Wharf in Vancouver can also come as walk-ups for frozen, smoked, or canned products without ordering in advance.

 Does my share expire?

 We ask you to use up your share by Dec 31.
 This is because we used your membership dollars to catch seafood in that year and we can’t carry over a large inventory year to year.
-If you have credit leftover at the end of the season, and you join again for the next season, small balances (up to around $50) will roll over to the next year.
-Any uncollected shares are donated to charity.
+If you have credit leftover in your account at the end of the season, and you join again for the next season, small balances (up to around $50) will roll over to the next year.
+If you have not signed up in the next season, we will hold all remaining balances in your account until the end of the sign up window.
+After that time, we will donate any unspent shares to charity from members who have not returned.

 Why do I have to pre-pay?